ZACHSTRIVES/PyNeuro/INFO.rst

 -  **Obtaining value:** ``attention = pn.attention`` #to get value of attention\_ >\ **Other Variable** attention, meditation,
-   blinkStrength, will be added more soon.
+   blinkStrength, delta, theta, will be added more soon.

 -  **Setting callback:** A call back can be associated with all the above variables so that a function is called when the variable is